top of page

 ABOUT US.

 Welcome everyone to the Dhamma site.
-This website is built to provide Buddhist education, the Buddha's teachings such as Learning Dhamma, Suttas, and Vinaya.
+This website is built to provide education on Buddhism, the Buddha's teachings such as Learning Dhamma, Suttas, and Vinaya.
 We provide you with the true Dhamma which is the Buddha's teachings.
 Learning the true Dhamma is the most important to rightly understanding the ways of life, and knowing how to live in the right way.
-If you would like to visit us or want to practice meditation or listen to the Dhamma, please contact us by email address.

 The Buddha's Words.
 Powered and secured by Wix